Frequently Asked Questions

 1. You’ve reached your daily max

 - You may not be receiving additional points if you’ve maxed out on your daily point limit.
-Members can earn up to 7,500 points daily.

-2. You may have not fully completed the activity, for example, badged videos have to be watched until the end in order to receive points.
+2. You may have not fully completed the activity.
+For example, badged videos have to be watched until the end in order to receive points.
 Quizzes require you to submit the answers or required information at the end of the Activity in order to receive points.

-If you are still experiencing issues, please visit AARP Help Center and click the chat icon so we can help you.
+If you are still experiencing issues, please visit the AARP Help Center and click the chat icon so we can help you.

 What are the six pillars of brain health?

-· The Ongoing exercise pillar is about staying physically active.
+· Ongoing exercise – stay physically active.

-· The Restorative sleep pillar is about getting quality sleep.
+· Restorative sleep – get quality sleep.

-Does Staying Sharp meet accessibility standards for consumers with vision, hearing or sensory impairments?
+Does Staying Sharp meet accessibility standards?

 How do I unsubscribe from your email list?